Helping you grow closer to God

 And He says, “I am leaving them in the world,” and He is praying – notice – two very important things.
 Notice what He prays for them.
 He prays for, number one, their protection.
 And, number two, for their sanctification.
 He prays for their protection within and their protection without.

 Notice He says, “I’m praying that they might experience My joy to the fullest within them.”
 For those of you that have been followers of Jesus for any time, you know that probably the most difficult issue in your life, internally, is discouragement.

-I heard an old illustration – Satan was having a garage sale and he had all these, kind of, different things out on a table that demons could buy to tempt Christians.
+The story is told, maybe it was C.S.
+Lewis, I’m not sure, but made up a story about – Satan was having a garage sale and he had all these, kind of, different things out on a table that demons could buy to tempt Christians.

 And he had all, there’s greed, there was lust, there was adultery, there was power, there was fame.
 All kinds of different things that could seduce people’s hearts away.
 But there was one in a very small box that the price was just astronomical.
 And the story goes that the demons were paying different money to get these tools to get Christians to fall away from God.
 And they said, “Well, why in this little box, why does it cost so much?
 What is it?”
 And you open it and inside was discouragement.

 You lose perspective.
 It can happen in an instant, can’t it?
 I don’t know about you, Monday and Tuesday were two of the best days I have had.
 I think I shared it in a little email.
 They were just great days.
 Wednesday was terrible!
 How can you just, like, God is so good!
 And He answered this big prayer and this is fantastic and I got to be involved in this and I was so encouraged and I had this really deep time in prayer.
 And Wednesday it was like, Where is God?
 And then this went wrong, that went wrong, that went wrong, that went wrong.
 And I just started losing perspective and I felt myself getting discouraged.
 Does that happen to anyone else?
 Thank you for your honesty on this side of the room.